almartson/OneThousandCustomUpdateCalls/README.md

 ## How does it work?

 If you are developing a Unity video game that has MANY GameObjects, each one with its own 'Update()' Method (in its own Script); then you may encounter a performance problem.
 With this example (or rather: 'Empty Project Skelleton'), you can Optimize your game by using ONLY ONE Unity-Update Method.
 In the Unity Blog it was called: the 'manager pattern'.
 Just replace the 'Original Game Object'.
-The same Idea can be applied wth LateUpdate() and FixedUpdate() methods.
+The same Idea can be applied with LateUpdate() and FixedUpdate() methods.

-NOTE: If your game has an GameManager (with an Update method), and you only have a few Scripts with the Update() method, maybe this pattern is not the ideal solution.
+NOTE: If your game has a GameManager (with an Update method), and you only have a few Scripts with the Update() method (for instance: less than 20 GameObjects updating themselves at the same time...), maybe this pattern is not the ideal solution.
 It is a good optimization only when you have several Scripts running their own Update()'s separately.

-I recommend you to read the original (very good) Unity Blog article: https://blogs.unity3d.com/es/2015/12/23/1k-update-calls/ .
+I recommend you to read the original (great eye-opener) Unity Blog article: https://blogs.unity3d.com/es/2015/12/23/1k-update-calls/ .

 It has been tested in Unity 2018.4.0f1.
 You have a Timer-Counter GameObject to Benchmark it if you feel so.